Desfile Oaxaqueño / Oaxacan Parade

 Every summer in the southwestern Mexican city of Oaxaca (one of Garr's favourite places in Mexico), the Guelaguetza Fiesta is held.
-This important indigenous cultural event features musicians, Feather Dancers, Canasta Walkers (depicted here), church and village officials, and children hoisting whimsical animals aloft on poles.
+This important indigenous cultural event features musicians, Feather Dancers, Canasta Walkers, church and village officials, and children hoisting whimsical animals aloft on poles.

 The “Chinas Oaxaqueñas” are the proud hosts of the Fiesta, and their parade announces the start of the Fiesta.
 This is the group that Garr chose to memorialise in this painting.

 These are young women who are selected to carry heavy, ornate baskets on their heads, and parade through the various neighbourhoods of the city.
 The women are dressed in their traditional costumes: a wide skirt (with satin pleats and Spanish lace), a blouse with special embroidery, and a brightly-coloured scarf.
 Their hair is braided and intertwined with coloured silk ribbons.

-Learning the culture starts at a young age in Oaxaca, and children of three or four years old participate in the parade.
+Learning their culture starts at a young age in Oaxaca, and children of three or four years old participate in the parade.
 They are trained to be faithful to their family traditions, to their Oaxacan essence, and to their neighbourhood, “el barrio de China.”

 For shipping within the U.S., Canada, the U.K., the E.U., or Australia, buy “Oaxacan Parade” here!